 “There are lot of changes, such as shifting of rainy season.
 Normally there should not be any storms until September or October.
 This year, two storms already came in July.
 There was 60% of water in reservoirs before the storms.
 The water is now at 70-80% capacity, need to discharge water urgently.
 More rain is expected, as there are several months until the end of the rainy season.
 It is difficult to forecast and predict, but we have historical data, and if we observe any unusual events and crises, we can deal with them accordingly.”

 These excerpts from field interviews and focus group discussions are significant for a number of reasons.
 In the face of uncertainties, and despite approaching crises (on the back of previous crises), there is a continued confidence in being able to muddle through.
 However, there was also an implicit recognition of additional risks; data and projections have not always proven to be accurate in the past and rainfall data does not necessarily equate with water availability in the reservoirs as rainfall patterns are highly localised.
 Throughout the conversations, it is striking that much of the focus of attention was how to respond to immediate problems, rather than discussion of root causes or of more strategic approaches to address what have now become regular crises.
-This tendency also hints at the ways in which State organisations operate in practice; reflected by reactive approaches to potential crises rather than forward planning and longer-term strategic actions.
+This tendency also hints at the ways in which state organisations operate in practice; reflected by reactive approaches to potential crises rather than forward planning and longer-term strategic actions.

 The extent to which existing infrastructure is suitable for changing circumstances and needs does appear as a prominent concern in some quarters with the problem of water management in the Northeast framed as ‘inadequate water storage’.
 More broadly, concerns for the suitability of existing infrastructure also steers action towards new infrastructure-based solutions, most prominently, the long-planned water diversion scheme from the Mekong mainstream.